Dave Reid (ice hockey, born 1964): Playing career

 Selected in the 1982 NHL Entry Draft by the Boston Bruins, Reid spent his first few seasons between the parent club and the minors.
 In 1988, he signed as a free agent with the Toronto Maple Leafs.
 After three seasons in Toronto, he returned to Boston where he would play for the next five seasons.

 Reid signed with the Dallas Stars in 1996, and in 1999, he helped the Stars win their first Stanley Cup.
 Reid scored a personal best 10 playoff points while skating on a line with Jamie Langenbrunner and Joe Nieuwendyk.
 Reid would move on and sign with the Colorado Avalanche after the season, where he would play for the last two years of his NHL career.
 In 2001, he added a second Stanley Cup to his resume while with the Avalanche.

 In 961 NHL games, Reid scored 165 goals and 204 assists for a total of 369 points.

+Over his career, Reid provided depth scoring and was effective penalty killer.
+For the 1990-91 NHL season, he led the league and tied a Maple Leafs team record with 8 shorthanded goals.
+Reid placed in the top 5 in 3 other seasons, finishing his career with 28 shorthanded goals.